gbudjeakp/UX-Developer-Intern---Web-Developer-Intern-Challenge/README.md

    In order to make the data persist, I made use of `localStorage` and stored the `nominationlist` array in there and also retrieved data from `localStorage`

 ### Challenges encountered and fixes used ###
 The main challenege I faced while working, was the UI.
 Once i started using the Polaris components, it became evident to me that it was not designed to take on tasks like this but notheless, i still wanted to use it.
 I first tried adding custome CSS styles to the Polaris components but soon found out that they did not work.
 The lack of css customization left the UI looking too big and hard to utilize.
+One thing about ShopifyPolaris that was amazing to me, was the level of resonsiveness it had.
+Even after resizing the components, it still somehow retained its responsiveness.

  ![Picture of UI problem](/refimages/beforefix.png?raw=true)